lammps/lammps/doc/src/pair_mliap.rst

    pair_style mliap ... keyword values ...

-* two keyword/value pairs must be appended
+* one or two keyword/value pairs must be appended
 * keyword = *model* or *descriptor* or *unified*

   .. parsed-literal::